stridecolossus/JOVE/docs/blog/part-3-cube/memory-allocation.md

 The memory types supported by the hardware are specified by the `VkPhysicalDeviceMemoryProperties` descriptor.

-We represent each memory type by a new domain record:
+Each memory type is represented by a new domain class:

 ```java
 public record MemoryType(int index, Heap heap, Set<VkMemoryProperty> properties) {